An Unexpected Source of Lead-Crystal Glassware and Wine

 Leaded Crystal Overview

 Leaded crystal glassware is known for its shimmer, clarity, weight, and strength.
-These properties are due to the substitution of lead for calcium in glass (this also happens in our guts).
-Lead allows the glass to be formed at lower temperature with fewer bubbles, making it easier to work with.
+These properties are due to the substitution of lead for calcium in glass.
+Lead allows the glass to be formed at lower temperatures with fewer bubbles, making it easier to work with.
 The history of leaded glassware goes all the way back to a recipe for lead glaze in a 1700 BC Babylonian tablet.
-Leaded crystal, which contains around 24% lead, is often referred to as “crystal glassware,” just as dental fillings that consist of >50% mercury are called “silver fillings.”
+Leaded crystal, which contains around 24% lead, is often referred to simply as "crystal glassware" — just as dental fillings consisting of more than 50% mercury are called "silver fillings."
 Not all crystal contains lead, as some glass manufacturers now use zinc and magnesium instead.
 After use, leaching of elements like lead from the glass surface leaves the crystal rough and pitted, allowing for better aeration of beverages when agitated.

 The FDA recommended that lead crystal should not be used every day for wine consumption.